jacobdeichert/mask/README.md

 ### Precompiled binaries for linux and macOS

-Head to the [Releases page](/releases) and look for the latest published version.
+Head to the [Releases page][releases] and look for the latest published version.
 Under **Assets** you'll see zips available for download for linux and macOS.
 Once downloaded, you can unzip them and then move the `mask` binary to somewhere accessible in your `$PATH` like `mv mask /usr/local/bin`.

 ### Cargo